fooltowise/NeroNotes/Nero's Notes/Addtech & B2B Industrial Distribution.md

 ### Cellink, yes.

 Yes, that's a very good company, that also has similar intention on newly acquired companies to keep them decentralized.
-You have Lifco, for example, and they have been very successful.
+You have [[Lifco]], for example, and they have been very successful.
 I will say you have Indutrade, not because they are quite focused on some areas that probably you don't have the same growth opportunities, but there are a number of interesting companies.

 ### Well that's a, well thank you very much, close to our hour and I think you've answered all my questions and given some very thoughtful answers so I really appreciate it.